DraftKings promo code: Get $300 bonus and $200 off NFL Sunday Ticket for Cowboys vs. Eagles, NFL, MLB betting on Thursday

 Thursday NFL betting preview

-NFL betting finally returns tonight and the Week 1 NFL odds from DraftKings list the Eagles as 7.5-point home favorites while the over/under is at 47.5 points.
-Philadelphia swept the season series last year by a combined score of 75-13 but Dallas does hold a 74-58 advantage in the all-time series and these two franchises have split their last 10 meetings both straight up and against the spread.
-There are also hundreds of NFL player props available for play in the 2025 NFL Kickoff Game.

-Saquon Barkley became the ninth running back in NFL history to rush for 2,000 yards last season and his over/under for total rushing yards is 95.5 while he's also listed at -185 to score an anytime touchdown.
-Meanwhile, Dak Prescott will return after tearing his hamstring last season and his over/under for total passing touchdowns is 1.5 while his passing yardage total is 249.5.

-DraftKings is also offering several Eagles vs. Cowboys odds boosts, including a No Sweat bet, a 50% profit boost on an anytime touchdown scorer and a Ghost Leg promo where your NFL parlays still win if only one leg loses.
+The Eagles just won their second Super Bowl and will begin their title defense on Thursday against their bitter NFC East rivals.
+Meanwhile, the Cowboys are coming off a 7-10 season where Dak Prescott missed more than half the year with a torn hamstring.
+Prescott is back, but Mike McCarthy is out and Brian Schottenheimer is in as head coach, which spares the veteran quarterback from having to learn a new offense.

+However, the Eagles are still 8.5-point favorites at home in the latest Eagles vs. Cowboys odds, while the over/under is 48.5.
+There are also a myriad of alternative NFL betting options like NFL player props, game specials and even DK Squares, which is a fixed-odds contest that lets you play different number combinations related to the last digit of the score for each team.
+DraftKings is also offering a number of promotions, including an NFL Kickoff Game No Sweat bet, profit boosts and a Ghost Leg parlay where you win your bet even if one leg loses.
 Bet on Week 1 NFL action now and get $300 in bonus bets instantly and over $200 off on NFL Sunday ticket as a new user.

 Thursday MLB betting preview